Updated March 30, 2020

-Your About page is one of the most important parts of your site.
+Your About page is one of the most important pages on your site.
 It’s often one of the first places a visitor goes to decide whether or not your blog is worth their time.
 Writing a good one is essential.
+Here are some tips.

 Huh?
 Yeah.
 It’s about your readers.

-While you are wonderful (truth) the bottom line is, a visitor wants to know what you have to offer them.
+While you are wonderful (you are) the truth is, a visitor wants to know what you have to offer them.
 Therefore, the very first part of your About page should answer this question: What problem does my blog solve for my readers, or what will someone gain from reading it?